WebAuthn Passwordless Login

 - Select Add New Authenticator

 The exact presentation of the next step depends on your browser.
 Typically, you will see an alert, message or window asking you to select an authenticator type or, if you're using a hardware authenticator attached to your device, reminding you to press the button on the hardware authenticator.
-For security and practical reasonts there is a relatively short time interval allowed for activating the authenticator: 60 seconds.
+For security and practical reasons there is a relatively short time interval allowed for activating the authenticator: 60 seconds.

-Once you unlock your authenticator — tapping on a button, scanning your fingerprint / face, entering a PIN or a combination of the above depending on your authenticator — the message disappears, the authenticator is registered and the screen appears as follows:
+Once you unlock your authenticator — tapping on a button, scanning your fingerprint/face, entering a PIN or a combination of the above depending on your authenticator — the message disappears, the authenticator is registered and the screen appears as follows:

-It is very important to note that you can only register or remove authenticators on your own user account.
+It is important to note that you can only register or remove authenticators on your own user account.
 For security reasons, even a Super User is disallowed from registering, editing or adding authenticators on other user accounts.

 You can use any FIDO U2F or FIDO2 authenticator.
 FIDO U2F is an older standard which supports a more limited, less secure selection of cryptographic methods.
 FIDO2 is the newer standard which supports much more secure cryptographic methods including Elliptic Curve Cryptography, a cryptographic method which is believed to be resistant even to quantum computing (if and when it becomes a practical reality).
 Moreover, FIDO2 authenticators can be set up to have additional protections such as a PIN or a biometric control (e.g. fingerprint scan) which means that even if you lose physical possession of the authenticator itself whoever finds it cannot log into your sites.